Alexander-Rados/Final-Project/Final-Project-Master.md

 FanGraphs versus Baseball Savant
 ================
 Alex Rados
-4/30/2020
+5/8/2020

 # Abstract

-In this presentation, I will aim to answer the question of who’s advanced statistics are more reliable in predicting a players’ future performance, FanGraph’s or Baseball Savant’s.
+In this presentation, I will aim to answer the question of who’s advanced statistics are more reliable in predicting a players’ future performance, FanGraphs’ or Baseball Savant’s.
 To measure an individual player’s performance, I will use the oft-criticized and misunderstood wins above replacement, or WAR, of the player in the following season.
 The process of such a challenge is pulling a variety of variables from